alex-kj-chin/cayman/index.md

 ![arrivals_hist](/assets/arrivals_hist.png)

 We see that overall there are a couple of stations with higher arrival and departure rates, but the majority of stations have a relatively lower arrival and departure rates.
-It is also helpful to see these laid out geographically

 ## Average Distance Traveled